If you want to know more about diving the Maldives, you’re in the right place!

 Ari atoll is the closest atoll to Male.
 There are many thilas here and it’s a great place not only to see lots of reef sharks and various species of rays (including eagle rays and mantas), but also rarer marine life such as guitar sharks and whale sharks!

 Within the central region, there are also two much smaller atolls close by: Rasdhoo and Vaavu.
-Rasdhoo atoll; which is sometimes described as part of Ari atoll is perhaps the very best place in all of the Maldives to see hammerhead sharks.
+Rasdhoo atoll; which is sometimes described as part of Ari atoll is one of the best places in the Maldives to see hammerhead sharks.
 Vaavu atoll offers a lot of exciting drift dives in strong currents, with various reef sharks as well as superb night diving.

 North Male Atoll: